 Earn your doctorate in this program for those who intend to assume positions as researchers, teacher educators, teacher leaders, and policy makers.
-We have doctoral emphasis areas in critical studies, early childhood, elementary, middle grades, social studies, and teacher ed
+We have doctoral emphasis areas in critical studies, early childhood, elementary, middle grades, and teacher education

 The Department of Educational Theory and Practice prepares teachers for all educational environments from prekindergarten to grade 12, as well as teacher educators and researchers for higher education institutions.
 With high-demand undergraduate majors in early childhood, middle school, and social studies education and with graduate programs perennially ranked among the top 5 in the country, the department is known for its innovative preparation of educators who have a strong theoretical and practical understanding of teaching, learning, and educational environments.
 Faculty and students conduct research on a wide range of issues, and the department supports the democratic reform of schooling through connections with the Professional Development Schools initiative.